informramiz/Unscented-Kalman-Filter/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)

 ## Possible Issues and Improvements
-- For the very first measurement, I just initialize the `timestamp` and state vector `x` and there is no prediction as right now my state Transition matrix F depends on timestamp difference (`delta_t`).
+- For some datasets (e.g., sample-laser-radar-measurement-data-2.txt) my NIS consistency check did not give me good results.
+It looks like I am overestimating uncertainty for Lidar data and underestimating for Radar data.
+It can be definitely improved.
-- When calculating Jacobian, if there is a division by zero I ignore that measurement update completely.
+- If there is a division by zero I ignore that measurement update completely.
 May be there is a better way to handle it.